ayjays132/ALSReplicated/README.md

 InventoryComp->EquipSlot(0, TEXT("WeaponSocket"));
 ```

+## Facial Animation Component

+`UFacialAnimationComponent` uses a Control Rig to drive MetaHuman
+facial curves.
+Call `PlayEmotion` with an `EEmotionState`, optional
+voice audio and subtitle text to start an animation.
+Mouth movement
+will automatically sync to the provided audio or text.
+The component
+exposes `OnFacialAnimationStarted` and `OnFacialAnimationStopped`
+events so Blueprints can react to facial cues.

+An example character blueprint `BP_ExampleCharacter` includes this
+component and can be found under `Content/Examples`.

 ## Automation Tests

 A set of automation tests validates component replication and event behavior.
 Open **Session Frontend** in the Unreal Editor and run the tests under `ALSReplicated.ComponentReplication`, `ALSReplicated.StaminaReplication`, `ALSReplicated.LockOn.TargetReplication`, `ALSReplicated.EnvironmentInteractionReplication`, `ALSReplicated.Stamina.Events`, `ALSReplicated.CharacterStateCoordinator.Events` and `ALSReplicated.EmotionState.Transitions`.
 Alternatively, run them from the command line: